NRE Account: Definition, Features, Rules & Taxability

 If you return to India and become a resident Indian, your NRE account needs to be converted into a resident account or transferred to an RFC (Resident Foreign Currency) account.

-Free repatriation means that you can transfer the funds (both principal and interest amount) back to your foreign account without any restrictions.
-You can do this online or by visiting your branch, without incurring any penalties.
+Free repatriation means transferring the funds (both principal and interest amount) back to your foreign account without any restrictions.
+You can do this online or by visiting your branch without penalties.

-Q17.
-What are the key differences between an NRE and NRO account?
+Q22.
+What are the key differences between an NRE and an NRO account?

 While both NRE and NRO accounts are designed for NRIs, the key difference lies in the source of funds and repatriation rules.
 An NRE account is for your foreign income, while an NRO account is suitable for your Indian income.
 Funds in an NRE account are freely repatriable, while restrictions apply to NRO accounts.